-The following document is derived from a COVID-19 Safety Plan template for NSW orienteering clubs.
-It is based on NSW Health's COVID-19 Safety Plan webpage for Community sporting competitions and full training activities.
+The following document is a COVID-19 Safety Plan template for NSW orienteering clubs.
+It is based on NSW Health's COVID-19 Safety Plan webpage for Community sporting competitions and full training activities (as at 21 December), the Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 7) 2020 [Note: this Order has been updated since 4 January] and other the other Public Health Orders mentioned.